Forced Migration Network

 Sanctuary Awards programme

 In 2010, Winchester was one of the first universities in the UK to offer financial support for students seeking sanctuary in the UK to undertake a degree course.
-Winchester's Sanctuary Award waives tuition fees and offers a bursary of £3000 a year to support the costs of study.
-Initially for one student per year, the Award is now offered to up to five new students each year.
-Find out more.
+Winchester's Sanctuary Award waives tuition fees and offers a bursary of £5000 a year to support the costs of study.
+The Award is offered to two new students each year.
+Find out more about our Sanctuary Awards.